intelligent-machine-learning/dlrover/docs/deployment/controller.md

-# Deploy dlrover job controller on a Kubernetes cluster
+# Deploy DLRover Job Controller on a Kubernetes Cluster

-Here, we introduce how to deploy the dlrover job controller directly on a Kubernetes cluster step by step.
+Here, we introduce how to deploy the DLRover job controller directly on a Kubernetes cluster step by step.
 Minikube is optional and primarily used for testing.

 ## 1. Preliminary
 - Ensure you have [Kubernetes](https://kubernetes.io/docs/home/) installed.
 If you prefer to use Minikube for testing purposes, make sure to have [Minikube](https://minikube.sigs.k8s.io/docs/start/) installed and run `minikube start`.